usethesource/rascal-website/docs/Library/Type.md

 ```

 #### Synopsis

-Determine if the given type is a list relation.
+Determine if the given type is an lrel.

 ## function isTupleType {#Type-isTupleType}